Community & Conservation Laikipia Loldia House Masai Mara

 Protect: Running for Conservation

 This month, our staff literally went the extra mile for conservation.
-We entered two teams into the 2025 UltraMARAthon, a 50km course through the northern Masai Mara ecosystem.
+We entered two relay teams of four into the 2025 UltraMARAthon, a 50km course through the northern Masai Mara ecosystem.
 While the landscape is stunning, the purpose of the run is what truly matters.

 The 2025 UltraMarathon- photo credit Rohan Shah